xArm-Developer/xarm_ros/ReadMe.md

    * (2023-02-10) Added xarm_moveit_servo to support xbox controller/SpaceMouse/keyboard control
    * (2022-02-18) Automatically saving in servie(/xarm/ft_sensor_cali_load) and add torque related service(/xarm/ft_sensor_iden_load)
    * (2023-02-27) Added service to control Lite6 Gripper(/ufactory/open_lite6_gripper, /ufactory/close_lite6_gripper, /ufactory/stop_lite6_gripper)(Note: Once stop, close will be invalid, you must open first to enable control)
+   * (2023-03-29) Added the launch parameter model1300 (default is false), and replaced the model of the end of the xarm robot arm with the 1300 series

 # 3. Preparations before using this package